Device Inventory

 Tip

-For best results, search using the complete value (for example, a complete Serial Number) .
+For best results, search using the full value (for example, a complete Serial Number) .
 If the exact value is unavailable, begin with a partial serial Number, the policy name, or user name to narrow down the results.

 Export Devices

 The Export operation generates complete details (in a .csv file) of all the devices listed under Device Inventory.
-The exported file includes information from both the Summary view and the Expanded view for devices listed in the current inventory list.
+The exported file includes information from the Summary view and the Expanded view for devices listed in the current inventory list.

 Note